smapiot/piral/docs/specs/feed-api-specification.md

 The endpoint needs to accept a `POST` request using basic authentication with an `Authorization` header.
 Other ways of authentication may be implemented as well.
 The value of the basic authentication is an API key that can be fully decided by the implementation.
 We recommend using a base64 encoded value here.

 The payload of the `POST` request is form encoded with the content type `multipart/form-data`.
-There is a single entry named `file` transporting the contents of a file with the name *pilet.tgz*, which represents a Pilet tar ball (i.e., an NPM package).
+There is a single entry named `file` transporting the contents of a file with the name *pilet.tgz*, which represents a Pilet tarball (i.e., an NPM package).
 The content detail of this file is explained in the Pilet Specification (see references).

 **Request**